Published on 11 Jun 2012

 Bridging the information gap

-Applications on the new platform will run the gamut from retrospective analysis of patient populations focused on identifying how to reduce readmissions and hospital-acquired conditions to near real-time identification of patients receiving sub-therapeutic doses of an antibiotic.
+Applications on the new platform run the gamut from retrospective analysis of patient populations focused on identifying how to reduce readmissions and hospital-acquired conditions to near-real-time identification of patients receiving sub-therapeutic doses of an antibiotic.

 Premier’s commitment to improving healthcare extends beyond its member organizations.
 As part of its work, it teamed with IBM to create an integrated set of data models and templates that would help other organizations establish a comprehensive data warehouse of clinical, operational and outcomes information.
-This data model, called the IBM Healthcare Provider Data Warehouse (HCPDW), can help healthcare organizations provide their staff with accurate and timely information to support the delivery of evidence-based, patient-centric and accountable care.
+This data model, called the IBM Healthcare Provider Data Model, includes provider, payer and supply chain data, and can help healthcare organizations provide their staff with accurate and timely information to support the delivery of evidence-based, patient-centric and accountable care.

 Journey to Smarter Computing